passwordless-id/webauthn/docs/faq/passkeys-faq.md

 Passkeys F.A.Q.
 ===============

-> Information on the web might not always be 100% accurate.
-The WebAuthn protocol evolved quite a bit in the past years, major browser vendors pushed their agenda, and it may still evolve, so take all information with a grain of salt.
-In particular, there are claims that the passkey is device-bound while others claim it is synced in the cloud.
-This is partly due to the WebAuthn having drastically evolved in the past years.
-From being hardware-bound keys to being software-bound keys synced by a password manager.
+> Information on the web might is not always 100% accurate.
+The WebAuthn protocol is more than 200 pages on paper, it's complex and gets constantly tweaked.
+Morevover, the reality of browsers and authenticators have their own quirks and deviate from the W3C version.
+So take all information with a grain of salt.
+>
+> In particular, there is some confusion regarding where passkeys are stored.
+This is because the protocol evolved quite a bit in the past few years.
+In the beginning, "public key credentials" were hardware-bound.
+However, major vendors pushed their agenda and nowadays "passkeys" are frequently synced in the cloud.

 ## What *is* a passkey?